 For a truly unique elephant experience, visit Friends of the Asian Elephant (FAE) Hospital.
 This hospital is one of the few elephant hospitals in the world and is dedicated to the treatment and rehabilitation of elephants.
 Here, you’ll learn how professionals treat sick elephants and see the fantastic equipment they have to help elephants return to good health.
 Visitors are not permitted to get too close to the elephants, in an effort to protect the vulnerable creatures during their healing process.

 Elephant Hills is located in the picturesque Khao Sok National Park.
 This glamping-come-elephant-sanctuary mimics the atmosphere of an African safari.
-Luxurious accommodation, matched with an ethical animal home may not appear to be the perfect combination.
-However, this location offers guests an immerse jungle experience and opportunities to bathe, feed and interact with the elephants.
+This location offers guests an immerse jungle experience and opportunities to bathe, feed and interact with the elephants.
 Elephant Hills won the esteemed Thai Green Excellence Award for Animal Welfare in 2015 and adheres to a strict no-riding policy.

 The esteemed Wildlife Friends Foundation Thailand (WFFT) has nine animal welfare projects across the country.
 Their elephant refuge centre is located close to Hua Hin and offers visitors the opportunity to learn about Thailand’s elephant conservation issues, while walking with and bathing the elephants.
 The refuge centre is also home to a host of other rescued animals, including monkeys and bears.
 Choose to visit for the day or sign up for a one-week immersive experience.